JMB-Scripts/SEC-SAXS-Analysis/README.md

  python Ragtime-vXX.py Folder qmin_offset qmax_offset

-   - Folder/ : the name of the folder containing ONLY the Substrated files form SEC-SAXS.
+   - Folder/ : the name of the folder containing ONLY the Substracted files from SEC-SAXS.
-   - `qmin_offset` : the offset (in number of lines) to be added to the first usable line to determine qmin, use the value from PRIMUS or RAW.
+   - `qmin_offset`: the offset (in a number of lines) to be added to the first usable line to determine qmin, use the value from PRIMUS or RAW (in the range box).
-   - `qmax_offset`: the offset (in number of lines) to be added to the first usable line to determine qmax use the value from PRIMUS or RAW.
+   - `qmax_offset`: the offset (in a number of lines) to be added to the first usable line to determine qmax, use the value from PRIMUS or RAW (in the range box).

 ## Features
  1. Guinier approximation :
- - Read each .dat files and determine first usable line base on the provided qmin_offset qmax_offset.
+ - Read each .dat files and determine the first usable line based on the provided qmin_offset qmax_offset.
- - Extraction of data for q and I(q) in the selected range.
+ - Data extraction for q and I(q) in the selected range.
  - Perform a linear regression to calculate Rg (radius of gyration) and I0 (intensity at q=0).
  - Write data to text file.
  - Display graph with I(0) and Rg vs Frame index